MarkRyuo/SalesInventoryManagementSystem-SIMS-/README.md

-## Installing:
+## Installing...
+    Note: Before you to use this repo Install this following commands:

-    Go to client folder and install this command:
+    1. Go to client folder and install this command:
         - $ npm install
+    2.